 The College offers a range of resources to support doctors with their CPD.

-- CPD Online Diary within the Lifelong Learning platform for doctors to plan, record, reflect and report upon their CPD.
-Full information including user guides is available here
+- CPD functionality within the Lifelong Learning platform for doctors to plan, record, reflect and report upon their CPD.
+Read the full information including user guides.

-- CPD event approval - a free of charge service for NHS Trusts and hospital boards, registered charities, specialist societies and associations.
-The benefits of CPD approval by the College include that approved events are featured in the Lifelong Learning platform, on the College website and can use the RCoA’s revalidation logo.
+- CPD event accreditation - a free of charge service for NHS Trusts and hospital boards, registered charities, specialist societies and associations.
+The benefits of CPD accreditation include that accredited events are featured in the Lifelong Learning Platform, on the College website and can use the Revalidation logo.

 - BJA and BJA Education Online - the following journals are published by Elsevier and are available free of charge to Members of the College: The British Journal of Anaesthesia (BJA) and BJA Education (BJAEd).
 BJAEd offers an MCQ test for each article, for which a ‘pass’ generates a PDF certificate of completion, and reading the BJA online also counts as an approved CPD personal activity.
-Access details for BJA Education online are available here.
+Here are access details for BJA Education online.

 - Webcasts - free video recordings of lectures (including lecture slides) from selected RCoA events which can be recorded as personal study for CPD credits.